-First, the good news is that all three 2019 LSAT Bibles have been revised and fully updated, and we have made the newest versions available for order/preorder on our website.
-They will be fully in stock over the next few days.
+First, the good news is that all three 2019 LSAT Bibles have been revised and fully updated, and we have made the newest versions available for order on our website.

 Next, let’s discuss the changes book by book, starting with the one that changed the most:

 The 2019 version of the RCB is 12 pages longer than the 2018 version, and 35 pages longer than the 2017 version.